 Things like nuts (except for peanuts, as some airlines do not allow peanuts on board), dried meat, cheese, dark chocolate (85%+) and a few cherry tomatoes can be conveniently packed in your hand luggage and are not messy to eat.

-Staying Keto During Your Holiday
+How to Stay Keto During Your Travel

 A lot of people struggle with staying on a ketogenic diet while they’re on a holiday, and that’s perfectly understandable.